Kmer-File-Format/kff-reference/README.md

 ## Section: index

+Many application needs fast access to slices of files.
+The index section has been designed to store the start address of some/all section(s) in the file.
+Combined with a normalized footer (see Good practices section), random access to the sections are possible.
-An index section will remind the relative positions of a certain amount of other sections.
+An index section contains relative positions.
+The index can also be stored as a splited chained structure.
-The index also keep as last value, the position of the next index section (0 if last).
+So, as last value, the position of the next index section (0 if last).
 A file is called indexed when each section position is present in one index section.
 Because of the index pointer to the next index, the full index of a file can be distributed along the file.